Definition, types of dyslexia, symptoms, treatment and brain training exercises

 What Exercises Can Help with Dyslexia?

-Train and improve impaired cognitive skills.
+Train and improve your weak cognitive skills.

 Strengthen the specific cognitive areas impaired with dyslexia.